Taking Inspiration and Making it Your Own: How to Write Your Own Story

 1. Take Experiences from Your Daily Life

 As I mentioned above, I used an event in which I experienced to get inspiration for PGNEK.
 You should too!
-Writing about something that has personally happened to you not only gives you inspiration but it comes across as being authentic and relatable which readers love!
+Writing about something which has personally happened to you not only gives you inspiration, but it comes across as being authentic and relatable which readers love!
 Think of a life experience and start writing!
 I promise everything will flow from there.